Last Updated on December 1, 2021 by worldoftravelswithkids

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.

-Pros of Staying In An Airbnb
+Pros Of Staying In An Airbnb

 There are all types of accommodation on Airbnb!
 One of the benefits is that we often travel as a multi-generational family meaning that we need 2 or 3 bedrooms.
 With a range of personalities (and ages) in the group, it’s important that people “have their own space” while not being isolated from the whole family.
 We look for places that have bedrooms plus a common room like a lounge room that means that kids have space to play and everyone stays in good humor.

 A Fully Equipped Kitchen

 By staying in a home or apartment you get to see how the local people live.
 You meet them in the lifts or in the carpark.
 We have found that people are very friendly and will often chat (or vice versa).
 This connection with local people is a wonderful insight into people’s lives and a perfect fit for our travel style.

-There is a whole range of prices with Airbnb, but often you find that the price is significantly less than paying for a number of rooms in an inner city hotel (for example).
+There is a whole range of prices with Airbnb, but often you find that the price is significantly less than paying for a number of rooms in an inner-city hotel (for example).
 Even though there are many pros and cons of Airbnb, in our opinion, the pros of staying in an Airbnb outweigh the cons by far.

-Cons of Staying In An Airbnb
+Cons Of Staying In An Airbnb

-But… there are con’s!
-At the end of the post we will share a few tips to minimize these potential issues.
+But… there are cons!
+At the end of the post, we will share a few tips to minimize these potential issues.

-Staying in an Airbnb is a more personal relationship than if you stay in a hotel which has policies and procedures.
+Staying in an Airbnb is a more personal relationship than if you stay in a hotel that has policies and procedures.
 We have had some absolutely lovely hosts that feel more like friends; we have had some less pleasant experiences as well.
 These incidences do leave you with a ‘sour taste’ in your mouth.

 Arriving at a place on a 40 degree Celsius day amidst a flurry of messages from the owner to say that the air-conditioning hadn’t been fixed.
 Or in another case, the bath flooding the whole bathroom floor.
-We shake our heads at this one: The mother of the owner turning up on the final day to do an inspection and accusing us of taking the spare sheets!!!
+We shake our heads at this one: The mother of the owner turning up on the final day to do an inspection and accusing us of taking the spare sheets!

 - Read the reviews.
 Sometimes if you are going to get a ‘gem’ it might not have the recommended 10 reviews.
 But read them and try to figure out whether there are any common trends or if someone is excessively glowing or negative.
 If they are negative, did they have unrealistic expectations?
 We would still rent a place with less than 10 reviews if we liked it.